 Renewables are now cost-competitive with fossil fuels.
-Many countries are focused on cutting emissions and put in place net-zero targets.
+Many countries are focused on cutting emissions and adopting net-zero targets.
 Clean energy and cleantech stocks are benefiting from these developments.

 However, like Tesla, green stocks may not have high ESG ratings because of social or governance issues.
-Some of the top investors in clean energy, like NextEra Energy, also have legacy oil and gas assets, which prevents them from getting high environmental scores.
+Some of the top investors in clean energy, like NextEra Energy, also have legacy fossil fuel assets, which prevents them from getting high environmental scores.

 Green energy majors